 - NAACP Membership Drive

 Dick Gregory, civil rights activist, author, comedian and entrepreneur was slated for our Evening Dinner Keynote Speaker.
-This was only the second event (first was the 10th anniversary) MUIC invited the entire family to be enlightened on what MUIC has been doing for the last five years following our 10th year anniversary.
-Mr. Gregory, in his thought provoking way brought, a message for all to hear.
-Mr. Gregory was presented a Recognition Award by South Carolina State Representative Leon Howard declaring August 18th as Dick Gregory's Day.
-Representative Howard also recognized all nine member MUIC churches: Brookland Baptist - West Columbia, SC, Mountain View Baptist - Greenville, SC, Friendship Baptist, House St - Columbia, SC, Red Hill Baptist - Gadsden, SC, Gill Creek Baptist - Columbia, SC, Ridgewood Baptist - Columbia, SC, Mount Alexander Baptist - Woodruff, SC, Trinity Baptist - Columba, SC and Mount Pilgrim Baptist - Lugoff, SC.
+This was only the second event (first was the 10th year anniversary) that MUIC invited the entire family to be enlightened on past accomplishments of our ministry.
+Mr. Gregory, in his thought provoking way, brought a message for all to hear.
+Mr. Gregory was presented a Recognition Award by South Carolina State Representative Leon Howard declaring August 18th as Dick Gregory’s Day.
+Representative Howard also recognized the nine member MUIC churches with a Community Service Recognition Certificate.
+All pastors were present to receive their certificates: They were Dr. Charles B. Jackson, Sr., Brookland Baptist Church, West Columbia, SC – Rev. Stacey Mills, Mountain View Baptist Church, Greenville, SC – Rev. A A Dicks, Friendship Baptist Church, House Street, Columbia, SC – Rev. Donnie Chambers, Red Hill Baptist Church, Gadsden, SC – Rev. Reginald Byrden, Gill Creek Baptist Church, Columbia, SC – Rev. Fred Coit, Ridgewood Missionary Baptist Church, Columbia, SC – Rev. Kevin Allen, Mount Alexander Baptist Church, Woodruff, SC – Rev. Thurmond Bowens, Jr., Trinity Baptist Church, Columba, SC and Dr. Andrew Thomas, Sr., Mount Pilgrim Baptist, Lugoff, SC.